PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Assets/Template_Datalab.md

 Good luck!

+## 0) Stand-up
+We start by hosting a stand-up.
+Form groups of ~ 5 and run on-another through the following points:
+- What progress have you made up since last datalab?
+- What progress do you anticipate to make today?
+- What impediments are you facing or expecting?
+- With what could you use help or support?

+**Open your worklog and plan your day informed by the stand-up and today's schedule**

-## 0) Q & A
+## 1) Q & A
-We start by briefly reflecting on what we learned about TOPIC.
+We start by briefly reflecting on what we learned about user feedback and user testing.
 Do you have any questions?
 Now is the time to ask them!

 ## 1) Introduction/Workshop to TOPIC
 Bla